 - Slip resistant – ‘R’ rating is the resistance rating as classified by professionals to advise on the suitability of a tile in a wet environment e.g. pool surround, wet room area, kitchen floor.
 The higher the rating the more resistant with R13 being the highest and R9 the lowest.

-- Mosaic tiles – Huge ranges available in 1000’s of shapes, colours, textures and materials-come on mesh sheets so can be easily cut to size – generally used to complement the larger wall/floor tile as a decorative feature.
+- Mosaic tiles – Huge ranges available in 1000’s of shapes, colours, textures and materials.
+They come on mesh sheets so can be easily cut to size – generally used to complement the larger wall/floor tile as a decorative feature.
 Especially useful in wet rooms if correct material is used.

 - Glass splashbacks – Internal use – suitable for kitchen and bathroom splashbacks.
 Low porosity and very hard.